iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Extensions of the convex reformulation to other settings

 Batch Normalization (BN) is a key process that adjusts a batch of data to have a mean of zero and a standard deviation of one, using two trainable parameters.
 In the convex equivalent, we replace $$\pmb{D}_i \pmb{X}$$ with $$\pmb{U}_i$$.
 This $$\pmb{U}_i$$ is the first matrix in the Singular Value Decomposition (SVD) of $$\pmb{D}_i \pmb{X} = \pmb{U}_i \pmb{\Sigma}_i \pmb{V}_i$$ <d-cite key="ergenDemystifyingBatchNormalization2021"></d-cite>.
 If the output is a vector, rather than a scalar, the regularization changes to require a nuclear norm in the convex equivalent <d-cite key="sahinerVectoroutputReLUNeural2020"></d-cite>.
-Three-layer also has a convex equivalent using all possible combinations of two activation matrix.
+Three-layer also has a convex equivalent using all possible combinations of two activation matrices.
 Moreover, parallel networks are also linked to a convex problem <d-cite key="wangParallelDeepNeural2022"></d-cite>.
 Lastly, in Wasserstein Generative Adversarial Network (WGAN) problems, the adversarial games played by two-layer discriminators are identified as instances of convex-concave games <d-cite key="sahinerHiddenConvexityWasserstein2021"></d-cite>.

 ## Is everything solved then?
 Can we forget the non-convex problem?

-Our non-convex problem is equivalent to a well specified and convex optimisation problem with constraints.
-While the global optima is indeed well described, optimizing the non-convex problem almost always lead to a local minima.
-Because there is too many activation to consider them all, the convex problem will also only find a local minima.
-Among other things, we'll see that the convex reformulation cannot predict the non-convex's local minima.
+Our non-convex problem is equivalent to a well-specified and convex optimization problem with constraints.
+While the global optima is indeed well described, optimizing the non-convex problem almost always leads to a local minima.
+Because there are too many activations to consider them all, the convex problem will also only find a local minimum.
+Among other things, we'll see that the convex reformulation cannot predict the nonconvex's local minima.

 ### A word on performance

 Backpropagation for deep ReLU Networks is so simple and fits dedicated hardware that it is hard to beat even with wiser and more complex tools.
-However, a lot of time is lost in rollbacks whenever a model reachs a bad minima or get stuck in training.
-Convex problems gives some hope into directly solving the problem without any luck involved.
+However, a lot of time is lost in rollbacks whenever a model reaches a bad minimum or gets stuck in training.
+Convex problems give some hope in directly solving the problem without any luck involved.

-In complexity terms, the convex formulation with all activations allows algorithm in polynomial time for all parameters but the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
+In complexity terms, the convex formulation with all activations allows the algorithm in polynomial time for all parameters but the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
 In practice and with usual datasets, the rank is high and there will be too many patterns to consider them all.

 There has been some work focused on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022a"></d-cite><d-cite key="baiEfficientGlobalOptimization2022"></d-cite>.
-The first attempt is to take a random subset of activation patterns and using standard convex solvers.
-Current convex solvers(ECOS, ...) are not tailored to problem with many constraints.
+The first attempt is to take a random subset of activation patterns and use standard convex solvers.
+Current convex solvers (ECOS, ...) are not tailored to problems with many constraints.
 There is some hope in considering the unconstrained version of the problem to build an approximation.
 In most deep learning scenarios, it is hard to be faster than a simple gradient descent running on GPUs.

 | Dataset  | Convex | Adam | SGD  | Adagrad |
 |----------|--------|------|------|---------|